Thermal Scanning (Infrared)

 This client did not know how this condo was heated.
 We found heating coils covering almost every square inch of the ceiling.

-Thermal Scanning is used at all homes - in high concerning areas only.
+Thermal Scanning is used at all homes - at areas of concern.
+There is no charge for this.
 The most frequent area where it is used is on finished ceiling areas, below bathrooms (leaks are often found below bathtubs or toilets with infrared).
-"Concerning areas" are left to the judgement of the inspector and this is based on experience (infrared was first used in 2004).
+"Concerning areas" are left to the judgement of the inspector and this is based on experience (we have been using infrared in our inspections since 2004).

 Thermal scanning is also available to sellers and existing home owners.
 The fees for this service are as follows: